AreYouCereal/week10project/README.md

 Week 10/Project 3

-This is a rails app that will function like a social media site.
+This is a rails app that will function like a social media site. <praying to God it does>